psu13/mutable-hakyll/draft/quantum.md

 other.

-In the rest of this piece we will assume that all of our Hilbert spaces have an _orthonormal_ basis and mostly that they are finite dimensional.
+In the rest of this piece we will assume that all of our Hilbert spaces have an _orthonormal_ basis and that they are finite dimensional.
 Of course, the more famous state spaces in quantum mechanics (for position and momentum) are infinite dimensional, which is the other reason Hilbert spaces became a thing.
 But we will not deal with any of that complication here.

 ### Operators and Observables